What Happens When Power BI Direct Lake Semantic Models Hit Guardrails?

 Both Import mode and Direct Lake models can page data in and out of memory as required, so the whole model may not be in memory at any given time.
 However, in order for a query to run, the data it needs must be in memory and cannot be paged out until the query has finished with it.
 Therefore out of all the memory consumed by a semantic model, at any given time, some of that memory is “evictable” because it isn’t in use while some of it is “non-evictable” because it is being used.
 Evictable memory may be paged out of memory for a variety of reasons, for example because the model is nearing its allowed memory limit.

-One further factor to take into account is the memory used by queries that are running on the model (the purple boxes in the diagram above).
-While each query has a limit on the amount of memory it can use – I mentioned the Query Memory Limit in this post but I will revisit it later on in this series – the total amount of memory used by queries also contributes to the overall memory use of a semantic model.
-If you have a large number of concurrent queries running, even if no single query uses much memory, this can contribute a lot to the overall memory usage of your model.
+Queries that are running on the model (the purple boxes in the diagram above) also consume memory.
+Each query has a limit on the amount of memory it can use – I mentioned the Query Memory Limit in this post but I will revisit it later on in this series – but the memory used by queries does not contribute directly to the overall memory use of a semantic model.
+However a query that is running will force parts of the model to be in memory for a certain amount of time, and this memory will be non-evictable while in use.

-In summary then, the total amount of memory used by a semantic model is made up of three groups:
+In summary then, the total amount of memory used by a semantic model is made up of two groups:

 1. The data in the tables in your model (the blue box above)